- UCAS course code

 |Available as a free choice unit?||Yes|

-Indicative content: (1) Introduction to the course; (2) Offending & victimisation explained; (3) Organising serious crimes for gain; (4) Regulating and controlling organised crime; (5) Drugs and cryptomarkets; (6) Modern slavery; (7) Organised criminal networks; (8) Cybercrime; (9) Illicit financial flows; (10) Course summary and assignment support.
+Indicative content: (1) Introduction to the course and issues in defining and explaining organised crime; (2) The organisation of serious crimes for gain; (3) Offending & victimisation explained; (3) Organising serious crimes for gain; (4) Regulating and controlling organised crime; (5) Cigarettes and Alcohol; Drugs and cryptomarkets; (6) Modern slavery and the illegal movement of people; (7) Serious and organised crime in cyberspace and the role of digital technologies in illegal markets Organised criminal networks; (8) Italian mafia-type associations: structure, social organisation and transplantation around the world; Cybercrime; (9) The cocaine market and organised crime: key features and financial management Illicit financial flows; (10) Course summary and assignment support.
+Revisiting key themes.

-This course unit aims to (1) Engage students with debates concerning contemporary organised and serious crimes and their nature, organisation, causes and control, (2) understand how crimes are organised across time and space, by whom, and under which conditions, (3) provide students with state of the art research materials on the concept of organising serious crimes for gain, (4) understand how the concept of organised crime is utilised as a means of defining policy and intervention at the national and international levels.
+This course unit aims to (1) Engage students with debates concerning contemporary organised and serious crimess and their nature, organisation, causes and control, (2) introduce students to analytical debates shifting focus away from the preoccupation with the abstract concept of ‘organised crime’ and towards understanding how crimes are organised over time and space, by whom, and under which conditions; (3) Provide students with state of the art research materials on the concept of organising crime in relation to serious offences for gain; (4) Provide students with the opportunity to consider critically how the concept of organised crime is utilised as a mean of defining policy and interventions at the national and international level with reference to case studies.

 On successful completion of this module students will be able to (1) understand the academic and policy debates concerning organised crime, (2) demonstrate a critical understanding of organised crime and associated issues, (3) demonstrate a critical understanding of (inter/trans-national) state and non-state responses to organised crime.